Sandmax-1/nationwide-test/README.md

 ## Part 1

 Setup a git project that you can push to Github or other provider of your choice.
 We would like to see clean code and a well structured project using a framework of your choice.
 You will also need to provide a working set of functions or function, that we can execute to reproduce your results.
+Optionally, add unit tests to your code.

 ## Part 2

-Read fraud.zip and store the data into an SQL database.
+Read fraud.zip and store the data into a data structure of your choice or even a local SQL database if you prefer.

 ## Part 3

 Sanitise the data of both transaction-001.zip and transaction-002.zip by removing transactions where column `credit_card_number` is not part of the previous provided list.
+Going forward, only the sanitised dataset should be used.

 **Example**: a credit card that starts with `98` is not a valid card, it should be discarded from the sanitised dataset.

 ## Part 4

-- Going forward, only the sanitised dataset should be used
-- Find in the sanitised dataset if it contains fraudulent transactions (from fraud.zip) and report their number
+Find in the sanitised dataset if it contains fraudulent transactions (from fraud.zip) and report their number

 ## Part 5

-You are required to prepare your code so that the below tasks can be completed during the face to face interview process.
+You are required to prepare your code so that the below tasks can be completed during the face to face interview process:

 - Create a report of the number of fraudulent transactions per state
-- Create a report of the number of fraudulent transactions per card vendor, eg: maestro => 45, amex => 78, etc..
 - Create a report of the number of fraudulent transactions per card vendor, eg: maestro => 45, amex => 78, etc..
 - Create a dataset of 3 columns and save in both JSON and in a binary file format that you believe it's suitable for BI analysis:
   - column 1: masked credit card: replace 9 last digits of the credit card with `*`